ask4ua/DKN/Hometask/Section3/README.md

 Use precompiled vovolkov/webapp:fix docker image.

-1. Web app should always be deplyed from the latest image version.
+1. Web app should always be deployed from the latest image version.
 1. Web app should consists of no less then 2 instances after successfull redeployment.
 1. Web app should be redeployed keeping no less than 1 instance running during redeployment.
 1. Web app instances should be distributed as much as possible between different cluster nodes.